Recently Visual Studio Code also launched an online version of their editor. It is a lightweight version of the desktop application.

 daily.dev repo in an online browser.

-And we are welcomed by the full repo as we would get in VS Code.
+And we are welcomed by the entire repo as we would get in VS Code.

 Pretty cool, right?
 So what can we do with this?

 - Review pull requests online with ease.
-You can simply press the
+You can press the

-.in a PR to open it in the editor for a more detailed overview.
+.in a PR to open it for a more detailed overview in the editor.

 - Super easy to search throughout the codebase.
 Yes, click-through works!